Here's How We Put Our Countryside To Work For Everyone

 North Carolina is ideal for high-value crops like berries, carrots, celery, sweet corn, tree nuts, pumpkins, and orchard fruit.
 These crops can bring 10-100x more revenue than North Carolina’s current standbys like corn, soy, and tobacco.

 California and Florida are the traditional powerhouses for fruit and vegetables.
 But they can’t keep up with demand due to limited space and water.
 This opens a multi-billion-dollar opportunity for rural North Carolina.
 Hemp and cannabis are also key opportunities that North Carolina must stop passing over.
-Higher revenues will bring more income and jobs to North Carolina, and stop farms from closing and being lost to real estate development.
+Adding high-revenue crops to what we already grow and raise will bring more income and jobs to North Carolina, and stop farms from closing and being lost to real estate development.

 Don't just take our word for it—read the case studies.